CRC concluding observations 2016, paragraph 77

 Plain English recommendation

 Consider UN advice on unaccompanied and separated children and:

 (a) Collect and publish data on the number of children seeking asylum, including those of disputed age.

-(b) Provide independent guardians for all unaccompanied and seperated children across the UK.
+(b) Provide independent guardians for all unaccompanied and separated children across the UK.

 (c) Assess age only in cases of serious doubt.
 Use transparent procedures to do this, and consider the circumstances of the person being assessed.

 (d) Stop detaining asylum-seeking and migrant children.